Canon 80D vs Nikon D610

-Both the 80D and the D610 are recent models that are part of the current product line-up.
-The D610 replaced the earlier Nikon D600, while the 80D followed on from the Canon 70D.
+The D610 is a recent model that features in the current product line-up of Nikon.
+In contrast, the 80D has been discontinued (but it can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the 80D was succeeded by the Canon 90D.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.

 So how do things add up?
 Is there a clear favorite between the Canon 80D and the Nikon D610?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.

 - Better video: Provides higher movie framerates (1080/60p versus 1080/30p).

 - Better live-view autofocus: Features on-sensor phase-detection for more confident autofocus.

 - More detailed LCD: Has a higher resolution rear screen (1040k vs 921k dots).